-11:30 - 12:00 NUTRITION FOR THE AGING BRAIN

-Jacqueline Pettersen, BSc (Honours), MSc (Neuropsychology), MD, FRCPC
+11:30 - 12:00 NUTRITION FOR THE AGING BRAIN Jacqueline Pettersen, MD, MSc, FRCPC (Neurology)

-Associate Professor (tenure), Division of Neurology, Department of Medicine, UBC-Northern Medical Program (University of British Columbia; affiliate at the University of Northern British Columbia)
+Associate Professor and Cognitive Neurologist, Division of Neurology, Department of Medicine, University of British Columbia & Affiliate Associate Professor, Division of Medical Sciences, University of Northern British Columbia

 This presentation will provide an overview of nutrition and its role in the brain.
-We will review the literature on the evidence linking nutrition and different dietary practices to cognition and dementia.
+We will review the literature on the evidence linking dietary patterns (Mediterranean, MIND diets) as well as nutrients/supplements to cognition and dementia.